dpate024/buddy-check-website/README.md

-# buddy-check-website
-Buddy Check – Before the Doom Scroll is a wellness-focused application designed to help users take back control of their screen time by interrupting compulsive social media use.
+# Buddy Check – Before the Doom Scroll

+Mindfully interrupt social media habits before they spiral.
+This is the official portfolio site for our CS410/CS411W project at ODU.

+Stay tuned for project updates, design mockups, and release milestones.